 - DONOR: Performance of a donor infectious disease screen panel including cytomegalovirus (CMV) antibody, hepatitis B surface antigen, hepatitis B core antibody, hepatitis C antibody, human immunodeficiency virus (HIV) polymerase chain reaction (PCR), HIV ½ antibody, human T-lymphotropic virus antibody (HTLVA) ½ antibody, treponema and trypanosoma Cruzi (T. Cruzi), plus hepatitis B virus (HBV), hepatitis C virus (HCV), West Nile virus (WNV), HIV by nucleic acid method (NAT) and screening for Zika virus risks; or per current panel – must be negative for HIV and active hepatitis B

 - DONOR: Not pregnant - females of childbearing potential must have a negative pregnancy test within 7 days of apheresis

 - DONOR: Able and willing to undergo apheresis

-- DONOR: Voluntary written consent (using assent form if donor < 18 years of age)
+- DONOR: Provides voluntary written consent (using assent form if donor < 18 years of age)

 - Active, untreated central nervous system (CNS) involvement